Thursday, August 20, 2020

 Recovery After A Major Setback

 The year 2020 was meant to be the year we crossed our wake on America's Great Loop.
-We started this adventure in 2016 on Lake Superior and spent the first 10 months taking our time exploring our country's inland waterway and the Gulf of Mexico aboard our 1966 Alberg 35, Mystic.
+We started this adventure in 2016 on Lake Superior and spent the first 10 months taking our time exploring the inland waterway and the Gulf of Mexico aboard our 1966 Alberg 35, Mystic.

 America's Great Loop Map